 - UVPs should be clear and easy to understand.

-- UVP should show it’s different or better than the competitor’s offer.
+- Your UVP should show that your offer is different or better than the competitor’s offer.

-- It should avoid hype (like ‘never seen before amazing miracle product’).
+- It should avoid hype (like ‘never-before-seen amazing miracle product’).

 - It should be easily read and understood in about 5 seconds.

-If you get these five things right, you’re likely to have nailed a stellar value offer.
+If you get these five things right, you’re much more likely to have a value offer that your audience will respond to.